 Generally, scholarships are reserved for students with special qualifications, such as academic, athletic, or artistic talent.
 Awards are also available for students who are interested in particular fields of study, are members of underrepresented groups, or live in certain areas of the country.

 USC Merit Scholarships

 Administered through the Office of Admission, USC Merit Scholarships require students to apply for admission to the university by the December 1 deadline.
 All students who submit a complete application will be automatically considered for a scholarship.
 Ranging in value from a few thousand dollars up to full tuition, merit scholarships are awarded based on academic excellence, leadership, service and talent.
-These include the full-tuition, four-year Mork Family, Stamps and Trustee scholarships, the half-tuition Presidential Scholarship, and the one-quarter tuition Deans Scholarship.
+These include the full-tuition, four-year Trustee scholarship, the half-tuition Presidential Scholarship, and the one-quarter tuition Deans Scholarship.